by Tom Allen

-Which valuation methodology to adopt depends on the circumstances surrounding the valuation and the nature of the company in question – for instance, companies with on-going operations (a going concern) or those faced by a forced sale or winding up situation may all require valuations.
+How do you determine company valuation?
+The methodology to adopt depends on the circumstances surrounding the valuation and the nature of the company in question – for instance, companies with ongoing operations (a going concern) or those faced by a forced sale or winding up situation may all require valuations.
 Other valuation considerations include:

 - What stage the company is at in its life cycle (a company in its infancy will typically be loss making yet may have healthy prospects in terms of future profitability – which an acquirer may be prepared to pay for);

-- What is would cost for the acquirer to build a similar business;
+- What it would cost for the acquirer to build a similar business;

 - Observable growth history and healthy future prospects;

 - Churn/retention rate;

 - Addressable market size;